krb5/krb5/doc/rst_source/krb_admins/install_kdc/admins_to_acl.rst

     x    All privileges (admcil); identical to "\*"
     ==== ==========================================================

-The restrictions are a string of flags.
+*Restrictions* are a string of flags.
 Allowed restrictions are:

     ====================== ===============================
     [+\|-]flagname          flag is forced to indicated value.
 The permissible flags are the same as the + and - flags for the kadmin :ref:`add_principal` and :ref:`modify_principal` commands.